Preview & Edit

 Weil acknowledged that while we find ourselves organized by a nation-state apparatus, this structure is limited:

 We find in the history of all countries the most surprising ups and downs, sometimes following quite swiftly upon one another.
 But if the country is subdued by foreign arms, there is nothing left to hope for, save the possibility of a rapid liberation.
-Hope alone, it is worth dying to preserve when nothing else is left.
+Hope alone, is worth dying to preserve when nothing else is left.

 National grandeur - a sentiment of patriotism or looking upon one's country as a means of self-bolstering - is equally feckless.
 I harbor a deep gratitude for the war poems of Wilfred Owen, an Englishman who died in WWI.
 His poems were not so anti-war as they were promotive of a consciousness about war.